zachbornheimer/portal-builder/README.md

 ## Installation

 1. **Download the Plugin:**

    - Download the latest release from the [Releases](https://github.com/zachbornheimer/portal-builder/releases) page.

 2. **Upload to WordPress:**

    - Navigate to `Plugins > Add New > Upload Plugin`.
    - Select the downloaded ZIP file and click `Install Now`.

 3. **Activate the Plugin:**
-   - After installation, click `Activate` to enable the Portal Builder plugin.
+   - After installation, click `Activate` to enable the DragonGate Portals plugin.

 ## Usage

-1. **Create a Portal:**
+1. **Create a DragonGate Portal:**

-   - Navigate to the `Portals` menu in the WordPress admin.
+   - Navigate to the `DragonGate Portals` menu in the WordPress admin.
    - Click `Add New` to create a new portal.
    - Fill in the required details, including integration settings for Google Sheets and Google Drive.

 2. **Manage Applications:**

    - Once a portal is created, applications can be submitted through the front-end.
    - View and manage submissions from the WordPress admin panel.